|

 Since its inception the environmental movement has concentrated on problems that confront us all and worked to stop the most egregious forms of global degradation.
 Over the years that dialog has broadened from local issues to global concerns and moved from identifying general problems to suggesting specific solutions.
 Due to these efforts and new legislation, business and industry have slowly found themselves changing their perception of environmental issues from something that they must begrudgingly deal with to something that they must incorporate into every aspect of their activities in order to retain a competitive advantage.
 And now, after decades, being "green" is a must.

-Documentaries about issues of significant public interest are becoming increasingly important for school teachers and grassroots advocacy organizations.
-We expect this trend to continue and have made this one of our key areas of focus.
+Documentaries about issues of significant public interest are becoming increasingly important component of grassroots advocacy and social change.
+We expect this trend to continue.
 In his landmark books, ECO-ECONOMY, Lester R. Brown, President of the Earth Policy Institute, discusses the immediate need for new initiatives by media to fill the "information gap" that exists regarding environmental, cultural and related economic issues.
-In a compelling chapter on "The New Role of Media" he laments that "Only the media have the capacity to disseminate the needed information in the time available".
-The Environmental Media Fund's goal is to positively effect this situation by assisting films and programming dedicated to increasing public awareness of solutions to our environmental, human health, social justice and other issues of significant public interest and shared concern.
+In a compelling chapter on "The New Role of Media" he laments that "only the media have the capacity to disseminate the needed information in the time available".